 Location is tough; if you don't live in the area you will hate the commute, traffic is awful.
 You have to park in a car park and get a bus to and from the office, so it adds around 10-15 mins to your commute.

 They work you hard, there's lots of be done and as it's a 24 hour operation and the expectation of work emails being on all the time is there at Head Office, like most large companies.

 Spend money on your people, make them feel valued.

 I applied online.
-I interviewed at easyJet (Gatwick, England).
+The process took a week.
+I interviewed at easyJet (Gatwick, England) in February 2018.